Liuchenxi1/Kronos-bots/README.md

 In the second part of the process, the Bot links with Smartsheet to filter down employee working hours across different business units.

-At the end, Bot generates two key reports: an employee working hour summary and a business swap report, which enables supervisors to confirm the employee names/hours listed on the Business Swap.
+At the end, Bot generates two key reports: an employee working hour summary and a business swap report, which enables all supervisors, Finance team, HR to confirm the employee names/hours.
 This automated process saves the team approximately 6-8 hours of work and allows them to focus on more critical tasks.

 (⁄ ⁄◕⁄‿⁄◕⁄ ⁄✿)